vjandrea/php-the-right-way/_posts/07-04-01-Data-Filtering.md

 altri caratteri dal path in modo che non possa caricare file nascosti, non pubblici o con informazioni sensibili.

-Another example is passing options to be executed on the command line.
-This can be extremely dangerous (and is usually a bad idea), but you can use the built-in `escapeshellarg` function to sanitize the executed command's arguments.

 * [Impara a filtare i dati][1]
 * [Impara a usare `filter_var`][4]
 * [Impara a usare `filter_input`][5]